-The Redevelopment Agreement also authorizes the village to sell certain property, commonly known as the Archer lots, to the developer.
-The lots, which the village owned prior to the establishment of the Downtown TID, are within the TID and could be sold for redevelopment purposes.
-Negotiations continue with the developer for this possible sale.
+The Redevelopment Agreement as explained in Note 6 authorizes the village to sell certain property, commonly known as the Archer lots, to the developer.
+The lots, which the village owned prior to the establishment of the Downtown TID, are within the TID and have been held for redevelopment purposes.